7 Cute Cat Granny Square Pattern Tips for Beginners

 Tip 4: Position Features with Precision

-The eyes, nose, and mouth are what bring your cat granny square pattern to life, and their placement makes or breaks the design.
-Most patterns specify exact stitch and row positions for each feature, but even with a pattern, it helps to understand the general principles.
+The eyes, nose, and mouth are what bring the face to life, and placement makes or breaks it.
+Most patterns give exact positions, but it helps to know the general principles.

 Eyes should be placed symmetrically on either side of center, approximately one-third of the way down from the top of the face.
 The nose goes in the center, slightly below eye level.
 The mouth branches down from the nose in a Y shape.
 Whiskers extend outward from the muzzle area at roughly 45-degree angles.